-Since the Sasolburg and Secunda study areas are classified as urban (Section 1.2), the MESOPUFF formation has to be determined using an external method.
-The South African NAAQS stipulates the regulation of NO2; however, emissions of nitrogen oxides (NOx) must be modelled in order to estimate total NO_2 concentrations.
-The concentration of NO in the Sasol stack exhausts are typically >98%, but reacts fairly rapidly with background ozone in the plume to form NO2.
+Since the study area is classified as urban (Section 1.2), the MESOPUFF II chemical transformation scheme is selected.
+The disadvantage of the scheme, however, is that $NO_2$ formation has to be determined using an external method.
+The South African NAAQS stipulates the regulation of $NO_2$ ; however, emissions of nitrogen oxides (NOx) must be modelled in order to estimate total $NO_2$ concentrations.
+The concentration of NO in Natref's stack exhausts are typically >98%, but reacts fairly rapidly with background ozone in the plume to form $NO_2$ .
 This reaction occurs at night.